 Understanding Gender Differences

-Men and women are different as the sun and the moon.
-Men have (generally speaking) an upwardly tendency but they rise and then fall due to pride and arrogance.
-Women have (generally speaking) a downwardly tendency and they will rise after a fall due to feeling helpless.
+Men and women are as different as the sun and the moon.
+Men have (generally speaking) an upward tendency but they rise and then fall due to pride and arrogance.
+Women have (generally speaking) a downward tendency and they will rise after a fall due to feeling helpless.
 Both genders are deficient in their own way.
 Men can easily grow into tall and strong trees—only to be uprooted by strong winds.
 Women can grow long as creepers—which are not uprooted by winds—but the creeper doesn’t rise very high.
 Spiritual advancement means rising higher and yet not getting uprooted.
-It involves the height of the rising tree, and the suppleness of the ground hugging creeper.
+It involves the height of the rising tree and the suppleness of the ground-hugging creeper.

 The Debate is Misplaced

 While a lot is said about gender differences today, the science and philosophical understanding required to conclude the debate is missing.
 The debate is also often based on what is worst in both men and women, rather than what is best in them.
 The men are portrayed as dominating, aggressive, and ruthless, while women are portrayed as deceptive, selfish, and materialistic.
 We should make an attempt to change the debate and focus on the best in both men and women, rather than the worst.
 Once we understand the best sides of men and women, we would be better equipped to deal with the worst.

 The Sun in Vedic philosophy represents the intellect, while the Moon represents the mind.
 The intellect perceives the language while the mind perceives the sentences.
 Both are necessary simultaneously.
 What is the point of having sentences if we don’t know the language in which they are made?
 Similarly, what is the point of a language if we cannot frame sentences?